ChrisDud0257/SSL/README.md

-- News (2024-11-25):
+News (2024-11-25):
-We provide the pretrained models.
+- We provide the pretrained models.
 You could find them in [GoogleDrive](https://drive.google.com/drive/folders/17_4Ux74sdYEsHB1Zy9f1iTgJWyPW5Fyz?usp=drive_link).
-We also update the evaluation metrics.
+- We also update the evaluation metrics.
 You could find them [here](./GAN-Based-SR/scripts/metrics).
-We upload the training code of SSL in Diffusion-based models.
+- We upload the training code of SSL in Diffusion-based models.
 More details could be found [here](./Diffusion-Based-SR/README.md).

+# 1.Introduction about Self-similarity Loss

 ## Abstract
 Generative adversarial networks (GAN) and generative diffusion models (DM) have been widely used